 This means that very strong options like the Dire Wolf and Brown Bear are immediately available to you.
 These forms have multiple attacks and/or strong abilities that will quickly outpace almost anything other characters can do at low levels.

 For comparison, other Druids can’t turn into these CR creatures until level 8!

 Once you hit level 6, you can turn into beasts of a CR equal to your Druid level divided by 3 (rounded down.)

 Here’s a quick table to show you your options by level.

-At level 6, attacks in your beast form count as magical for the purposes of overcoming resistances and immunities.
+Your attacks in beast form count as magical for the purpose of overcoming resistance and immunity to nomagical damage.